-The conditions of how to choose group assignment will be specified in the electoral regulations of KIT, which are currently being adapted.
+The modalities of how to choose group assignment are specified in the ▶ electoral regulations of KIT.

 If enrolled doctoral researchers are students in the sense of the State Higher Education Act (LHG), are they allowed to participate in the elections for the student parliament?